martinsbash/claude-skills/README.md

 | [oracle-research](oracle-research/SKILL.md) | v1.0.0 | Per-claim source verification for research.
 Every claim traces to a primary source before output ships.
 Uncertainty registry for anything unverifiable — gaps stay visible, not papered over. |
 | [superintelligence](superintelligence/SKILL.md) | v1.1.0 | Multi-lens reasoning across up to seven parallel registers.
 Steel-mans the opposition, falsifies before committing, calibrates confidence to evidence.
 Stakes-scaled from a one-line check to a full eight-phase protocol. |

-Version numbers reflect how many times I've rewritten the skill based on real failures.
-Three of the six (`self-evolving-agent`, `chat-compactor`, and `session-continuity`) have converged on a shared v1.2 architecture: seven phases, a named risk register, a binary commit gate before output, regression tests paired to each risk, and calibration tracking.
-That architecture emerged from closing structural failure gaps I kept hitting, and I've been retrofitting it to the other skills where it applies.

-I update the skills roughly every two weeks.
-Each pass is driven by specific failures the current version didn't catch, not a scheduled release cadence.
+I update the skills roughly every month.
+Each pass is driven by specific failures the current version didn't catch

 ---